kisiwu/execute/README.md

 # execute
-Node.js - Quickly execute an executable file
+Node.js - Quickly run a cmd or script in a child process